List in formation. Please send us your bio if you’re attending the conference (either as a speaker or participant).

 Antonino Longo (Italy) is Associate Professor at the Department of Civil Engineering and Architecture (DICAR) at the University of Catania, where he teaches Urban Planning Law and Public Procurement Law.
 His foundation, Fondazione Floresta Longo, received a 2015 GLS Award for the commitment to improving legal service by teaching global legal skills to lawyers and law students.
 He is member of the Istituto Nazionale di Urbanistica (INU).
 He is a founding partner of FLA – Floresta Longo e Associati Firm in Catania, concentrating on Civil Law, Company Law and Administrative Law.

 Prof. William B.T.
-Mock, The John Marshall Law School, United States.
+Mock, The John Marshall Law School, Chicago, Illinois, United States.